Sound Healing Certification

 There is a difference between playing instruments and facilitating transformation.

 The SoundEmbrace 200-Hour Sound Healing Certification is a professional, multi-instrument training designed to develop confident, ethical, and well-informed facilitators.
-Over four structured months, you’ll learn to work with crystal bowls, Himalayan bowls, gong, drum, voice, and more while understanding the science of nervous system regulation and how to guide intentional, structured sound sessions.
+Over 4.5 structured months, you’ll learn to work with crystal bowls, Himalayan bowls, gong, drum, voice, and more while understanding the science of nervous system regulation and how to guide intentional, structured sound sessions.

 If you’re ready to move beyond intuition alone and step into professional formation, this program was built for you.